When was Brown Founded?

 Those who would rather watch than participate in a kind of entertainment may find the Brown Lecture Board’s guest speaker series or podcast series to be more to their liking (known as the BLB).
 The BLB hosts a wide variety of cultural figures for in-person recording sessions as well as talks at its headquarters.
 Author John Green, actress Keke Palmer, and comedian Hasan Minhaj are among the notable guests who have visited in recent times.

-What major is Brown known for?
-Brown University is a prestigious research institution as well as the seventh-oldest college in the United States.
-A commitment to academic quality, intellectual freedom, and creating an impact to better serve people, communities, and society is at the core of the University’s teaching, research, and scholarship.
+Since its founding, Brown University has been known to be a prestigious research institution as well as the seventh-oldest college in the United States.
+A commitment to academic quality, intellectual freedom, and creating an impact to serve people, communities, and society better is at the core of the University’s teaching, research, and scholarship.
 This commitment is at the heart of everything the University does.

 Brown University makes a major and long-lasting contribution to the expansion of knowledge in all subfields of academic inquiry as a result of its pioneering educational practices and ground-breaking research.
 The following are some of Brown University’s most popular areas of study: